BeardedBeauty/FacePalm/README.md

 # FacePalm

 FacePalm is built on a full MERN stack.
 This is the final Project to come from the University of Minnesota Bootcamp.
 It effectively utilizes our abilities to create a working web app back to front form the ground up.
+Users have the ability to log in, create profiles and create "projects" where text can be input and saved.
+Community posts also are displayed on the home page.
+You have the ability to post things upon logging in.

 [View Live](https://face--palm.herokuapp.com/)